-The introduction of the PSC register is one of a number of changes to the Companies Act 2006 brought about by the Small Business, Enterprise and Employment Act 2015.
+The introduction of the PSC register is one of several changes to the Companies Act 2006 brought about by the Small Business, Enterprise and Employment Act 2015.
 The aim of the Act is to create greater transparency in the ownership and control of UK companies, to help in the fight against money laundering, whilst increasing trust in UK companies.

 All UK private companies, including companies limited by guarantee, and UK LLPs have to keep a PSC register.
 Only companies that already disclose information about ownership of shares under the FCA's Disclosure and Transparency Rules (DTR5 issuers) are exempted from keeping the register.

-There are 5 separate conditions, any one of which will result in an individual or legal entity (another UK registered company or DTR5 issuer) being registrable on the PSC register.
+There are 5 separate conditions, any one of which will result in an individual or RLE being registrable on the PSC register.

 For an individual: